 Michelle’s Pick: Nursing Program Director, Michelle McClure enjoys summers in the city the most!
 She especially loves weekend neighborhood festivals that get her outdoors and into different neighborhoods in the city.
 She also loves to check out the different farmers markets around the city.

 Sara’s Pick: As Coordinator of Recruitment, Marketing, and College Relations, Sara Van Gorp loves to attend concerts at Chicago’s various venues and music festivals, it is a great way to explore the many neighborhoods in Chicago!
 A couple of her favorite venues is The House of Blues.
 She also really enjoys SoFar Chicago, which features intimate concerts at various locations throughout the city.
 SoFar Chicago is a great way to explore Chicago, check out cool locales, and listen to great music.
 Finally, Sara is always down for pizza.
-Her favorite places thus far (they are subject to change) are Roots Handmade Pizza and Piece Brewery and Pizzeria and Chicago Pizza Oven and Ginder.
+Her favorite places thus far (they are subject to change) are Roots Handmade Pizza, Piece Brewery and Pizzeria and Chicago Pizza Oven and Ginder.